goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/browser.md

 title: SPNEGO browser configuration
 ---

-You may need to configure your web browser to allow SPNEGO.
-Here are instructions for major browsers.
+You might need to configure your web browser to allow SPNEGO.
+Following are the instructions for major browsers.

 ## Firefox